tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 + Hello!
 My object id is '70161462088680' and I'm running in thread '70161462091140'.
 ```

-Again, this indicates that `concurrent-ruby` will reuse threads, even across
+This indicates that `concurrent-ruby` will reuse threads, even across
 new instances of our `Async`-inheriting classes.

 ## What are you (a)waiting for

-At this point, all of our tests have currently only used the `await` proxy
+At this point, all of our tests have only used the `await` proxy method.
+Since
-method.
-Since this method will block our main thread until it's complete, we
+this method will block our main thread until it's complete, we aren't sending
-aren't sending multiple requests to multiple objects at a time.
-This does seems
+multiple requests to multiple objects at a time.
+This does seems like it would
-like it would make it easier to re-use threads.
-Do we see the same behavior
+make it easier to re-use the same thread.
+Do we see the same behavior with
-with `async`?
+`async`?

 Let's start our with our `async` action.
 This will run the `hello` method
 through the `async` proxy on our _existing_ instance of `HelloAsync`.